Cancellation of all visa interviews scheduled for Sunday, June 20, 2021

-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
+The MRV fee is valid and may be used to schedule an interview appointment in the country where it was paid within one year of the date of payment or until September 30, 2022, whichever date is later.
 If you have an urgent matter and need to travel immediately, please follow the guidance provided at https://www.ustraveldocs.com/bd/bd-niv-expeditedappointment.asp to request an emergency appointment.

 Rescission of Presidential Proclamation 10014

 President Biden rescinded Presidential Proclamation (PP) 10014, entitled “Proclamation Suspending Entry of Immigrants Who Present Risk to the U.S. Labor Market During the Economic Recovery Following the COVID-19 Outbreak,” on February 24, 2021.
 Immigrant visa applicants who had been affected by this proclamation should review the instructions here.

 Presidential Proclamation 10052, which temporarily suspended the entry of certain H-1B, H-2B, J (for certain categories within the Exchange Visitor Program), and L nonimmigrants, expired on March 31, 2021.